jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/75 - FAQ.md

 This ended sooner than I thought, so why not take some time to fill any holes.
 Let's have a conversation and flesh out the ideas inside Techvolution a little.

+ - A comdedy stage is a fission in the matrix, a place where no ruling philosophies lives.

 Maybe a Rogan interview?
 Why not.

 ROGAN